herrjulz/aviator/README.md

 $ aviator
 ```

-If you use it with for `Concourse` pipelines, you need to specify an target and a pipeline name:
+If you use it for `Concourse` pipelines, you need to specify a target and a pipeline name:

 ```
 $ aviator -t <target> -p <pipeline-name>